Betweenthelines/my-xfce4-dotfiles/README.md

 `picom -b`
 <br />all the prerequisites config are included in the dotfiles

-# deprecated.
-Its all donr automatically by whoami.sh script now.
+# Deprecated.
+Its all done automatically by whoami.sh script now.
 Left here for educational purposes
 3. for the monitor setup just execute monitor.sh.
 You mostly dont need it

 <br />